sPyOpenSource/jcore/mkbootimg/README.md

 These functions can use two global variables, `fs_base` and `fs_len` which holds the buffer for the filesystem image in memory.

-In lack of these functions, with a valid GPT type, the file system can be used in the partition's `type` field.
+In lack of these functions, the file system still can be used in the partition's `type` field, but then only the GPT entry will be created, not the content of the partition.

 Keeping the built-in binaries up-to-date
 ----------------------------------------